xyzmoney-tournaments/tournament-tr/README.md

 **`minNumOfPlayers`** ⏤ minimum number of players.
 If the number of players (variable `playersCounter`) appears less of `minNumOfPlayers` variable after the registration deadline passed, then the tournament automatically get the status *LackOfPlayers*.
 The `minNumOfPlayers` variable is set during execution of the contract constructor.

 **`playersCounter`** ⏤ counter of players.
-Players are participants who enter into the tournament and does not unregister for it until the registration deadline.
+Players are participants who enter into the tournament and does not unregister for it until the registration deadline passed.

 **`entrantsCounter`** ⏤ counter of entrants.